Balaji504/Cheatsheets_Book/linux_commands/README.md

 **traceroute**

 **tcpdump**

 tcpdump is a common packet analyzer that runs under the command line.
 It allows the user to display TCP/IP and other packets being transmitted or received over a network to which the computer is attached.

 Example command
 ```
 sudo tcpdump port 80 -s 0 -w capture.cap
 ```

+**-c count**

+Exit after receiving count packets.

+**-C file_size**

+Before writing a raw packet to a savefile, check whether the file is currently larger than file_size and, if so, close the current savefile and open a new one.
+Savefiles after the first savefile will have the name specified with the -w flag, with a number after it, starting at 1 and continuing upward.
+The units of file_size are millions of bytes (1,000,000 bytes, not 1,048,576 bytes).

 **nmap**